Water Pollution Solutions

 - Prevent spills.
 As spills are generally accidental, prepare in advance to contain and absorb the solution if there is a spill.

-- Do not apply near water systems like wells, streams, lakes, or curb inlets/drains.
+- Do not apply near water systems such as wells, streams, lakes, or curb inlets/drains.

 *Note: these guidelines also apply to other chemicals, such as oil and even soaps and detergents.